 Updates as of December 20, 2016

 The HifiBerry foundation has just released the Digi+ Pro board with a low-noise regulator and dual-domain clock generation (cleans up the jitter depending on the sample rate of the source material).
 I’d definitely get this particular board over the “standard” Digi+.
-It cost just a few dollars more.
+It cost just a few euros more.
 For the price of a latte, you can potentially upgrade your sound quality and giving your DAC an easier time to lock to an even cleaner SP/DIF signal :)